General Policies and Procedures

 Overnight accommodations (when available) are principally for the use of guests invited by the College as prospective students.
 Accommodations may also be provided for parents or other immediate family members who desire to visit the College.
 Other personal guests (e.g. alumni) may be accommodated briefly, if space is available.

-Arrangements for meals and overnight stays for all visitors must be made at least one week in advance with the admissions office.
+All overnight guests must receive permission from the College at least one week in advance.
+Prospective students, and their parents or siblings, and the parents of current students should receive permission from the Admissions office; recent alumni (last three years) and friends of current students should receive permission from the Assistant Dean.
 Visits longer than four days are discouraged.
 The availability of accommodations should be verified and the length of the visit approved before plans for a visit are far advanced.

 No visitor or day student is to sleep in a residence hall without permission from the College.
 Under unusual circumstances and with permission, a day student may remain on campus overnight, sharing the room of a resident student.
 Lounges and other areas are never to be used for sleeping.

 Pets, except for fish and very small reptiles, are forbidden.
 Students are not to bring any animal to the campus, or encourage strays to stay; they become housekeeping problems and health hazards.